 One of the most effective ways to ensure that your business is offering a great customer experience that turns first-time visitors into long-term customers is through customer journey mapping.

 A customer journey map is the story of an average individual customer’s experience with your brand.
-It’s a roadmap of all the interactions leads and customers have with your business – from awareness all to the way (hopefully) to purchase and every step in between.
+It’s a roadmap of all the interactions current and potential customers have with your business – from awareness all the way (hopefully) to purchase and every step in between.

 It can be a very powerful tool for your businesses because it forces you to look at the experience from the perspective of the customer.
 It helps uncover common customer pain points and friction that is costing your sales and directs enhancements for your business both online and offline.

 The concept sounds simple enough, but it can get pretty complex depending on your business model and size.
 For the purposes of this article we’re going to keep it simple – if you want a more in-depth look at the process, download our free Ebook.

 Step 1: Start by sketching out the map – make a note of every time a customer comes in contact with your brand.
 Make sure to consider things like:

 * You’ll want to customize this list based on your businesses

 Step 2: Now, once you’ve got your map started another layer of information to each touchpoint: